amatsuda/heavens_door/README.md

 Your operations will be recorded on the browser.

 ### Copy to Clipboard
-You can export the operation as a Capybara test scenario script by clicking the 📋 button.
+You can export the operations as a Capybara test scenario script by clicking the 📋 button.

 ### Stop Recording
 To stop recording and clear the whole recorded scenario, click the ⏹ button.